Dragons’ Den: Series 15, Episode 1

 12 years on from first airing on our TV screens, enterprising BBC show Dragons' Den still manages to capture the attention of audiences across the country.

-This is in part thanks to its great (and not so great) start-up pitches, fiery panel of Dragon investors, and the allure of witnessing early-stage business ideas that could soon become hugely successful brands like these.
+This is in part thanks to its great (and not so great) start-up pitches, fiery panel of Dragon investors, and the allure of witnessing early-stage business ideas that could soon become hugely successful brands.

 Series 15 of the show welcomed two new Dragons Jenny Campbell and Tej Lalvani to the Den, alongside long-standing Dragons Deborah Meaden, Peter Jones, and Startups Awards 2017 judge Touker Suleyman.
 In the first episode, we saw two businesses tame the panel to win investment.